cockroachdb/docs/v1.1/drop-table.md

 title: DROP TABLE
 summary: The DROP TABLE statement removes a table and all its indexes from a database.
 toc: false
+section: reference
 ---

 The `DROP TABLE` [statement](sql-statements.html) removes a table and all its indexes from a database.

 <div id="toc"></div>

 ## Required Privileges

 The user must have the `DROP` [privilege](privileges.html) on the specified table(s).
 If `CASCADE` is used, the user must have the privileges required to drop each dependent object as well.

 ## Synopsis